AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/workfront-for-g-suite/update-wf-item-using-email-content.md

 1. Click **[!UICONTROL Update]**.

-   When you refresh your browser, a message with a link at the bottom of the [!DNL Workfront for G Suite] panel confirms that you have converted the email to an update:
+   When you refresh your browser, a message with a link at the bottom of the [!DNL Workfront for Google Workspace] panel confirms that you have converted the email to an update:

    You can click the link to go to the [!UICONTROL Updates] tab in [!DNL Workfront] for the object you specified in step 4.

-   You can repeat these steps to convert the same email to updates, task, and issues (see [Create an Adobe Workfront issue in [!DNL G Suite] using email content](../../workfront-integrations-and-apps/workfront-for-g-suite/create-wf-issue-in-g-suite-using-email-content.md)).
-When you refresh your browser or return to the email at another time, all links you have created for the email are listed at the bottom of the [!UICONTROL Workfront for G Suite] panel.
+   You can repeat these steps to convert the same email to updates, task, and issues (see [Create an Adobe Workfront issue in [!DNL Google Workspace] using email content](../../workfront-integrations-and-apps/workfront-for-g-suite/create-wf-issue-in-g-suite-using-email-content.md)).
+When you refresh your browser or return to the email at another time, all links you have created for the email are listed at the bottom of the [!UICONTROL Workfront for Google Workspace] panel.

 1. (Optional) Continue to work with the update in the [!DNL Workfront] add-on panel by doing any of the following: